 This is the shore of Ganges as I’ve seen it in Discovery Channel documentaries since I was little.
 The Hindus perform their rituals here, preserving the water for consumption, or bath to wash away their sins.
 I arrived on Sunday morning.
 The light of dawn reflected off glistering water looking like a vast golden land as far as my eyes could see.
-Everything on both shores found its life anew as everybody came out for bath.
+Everything on both shores found its life anew as everybody came out for a bath.
 Some came to wash off the ritualistic paint they had from the day before.
 Today was the day before the Holi Festival.
 Perhaps that’s why everybody seemed happy and friendly.
-Compared to what I used to see on Discovery Channel or Google search results, these old damp paintings looked more vivid in real life.
+Compared to what I used to see on the Discovery Channel or Google search results, these old damp paintings looked more vivid in real life.
 (Before I came here, I Googled Ganges and Indians.
-All photos I saw looked rather hopelessly grim.
+All the photos I saw looked rather hopelessly grim.
 But don’t you do that right now.
 Read on and let’s imagine together.
 Before you come here and see the grim reality like me.
 Hahaha.)

 Due to the fact that people set afloat the corpses or even cremate them here, Ganges is undeniably one of the most contaminated on earth.
-Surprisingly, scientists found high amount of Oxygen and microorganism capable of consuming harmful bacteria or virus.
-The more people keep bathing in the water, the more of those microorganism.
+Surprisingly, scientists found a high amount of Oxygen and microorganism capable of consuming harmful bacteria or virus.
+The more people keep bathing in the water, the more of that microorganism.
 That makes the Ganges 25 times more resilient to return to its normal condition than any other river in the world.
-I am here to attest that the water is clear not murky and odorless not stinky.
+I am here to attest that the water is clear, not murky and odorless not stinky.
 Here’s proof.